tgritsaev/rawnet2/README.md

 # Antispoof with RawNet2

-Implementation is based on the [END-TO-END ANTI-SPOOFING WITH RAWNET2](https://arxiv.org/pdf/2011.01108.pdf).
+Implementation is based on the [END-TO-END ANTI-SPOOFING WITH RAWNET2](https://arxiv.org/pdf/2011.01108.pdf) article.

 The model predicts whether a speech is real or spoofed.

 You can read the [original statement](https://github.com/XuMuK1/dla2023/tree/2023/hw5_as).

 ## Installation guide
 1. Use python3.11
 ```shell
 conda create -n fastspeech2 python=3.11 && conda activate fastspeech2